rom1504/flying-squid-irc/README.md

 # flying-squid-irc

-Make a bridge between flying-squid and an IRC channel.
+Make a bridge between flying-squid (or dazed-sheep!) and an IRC channel.

 ## Usage